svelte-librarian/sv-use/packages/website/src/lib/docs/core/browser/get-clipboard-text/index.md

----
-slug: 'get-clipboard-text'
-title: 'getClipboardText'
+# getClipboardText

-description: 'Provides write (and optionally read) access to the text clipboard.'
+Provides write (and optionally read) access to the text clipboard.
-category: 'browser'
----

 ## Usage